-- We are hoping to eliminate all "single use" plastic from our business operation, we are most of the way there just one more item to find an alternative for.
+- We are striving to eliminate all "single use" plastic from our business operation

 - We are working toward a paper-less office and business.
 We hold paper-less staff meetings using the latest collaborative software and we are rapidly converting all of our operations to cloud-based applications without the use of printed paper.

 - We have replaced many of our garden power tools with ones using rechargeable batteries, so much quieter too!